Blood Runs Grey

-She looked around downtown Chicago, surprisingly busy considering the Depression gripping most of the nation.
+She looked around downtown Chicago, surprisingly busy considering the Depression currently gripping most of the nation.
 She’d had to die again back after the Great War since most of her family, including that wonderful little girl she’d once introduced Guinan to, had all died in the ensuing influenza epidemic.
-Still melancholy over something that had happened nearly 20 years ago, as only an Immortal could, Alissa didn’t look where she was going and got clipped by a nearby roadster.
+Still melancholy over something that had happened nearly 20 years ago, as only an Immortal could, Alissa wasn't looking where she was going and got clipped by a nearby roadster.

 “Oy, lady!
 I’m sorry- I didn’t see ya there.
 Lemme help you up.”

 Alissa tipped her hat back and smiled up at the broad Sicilian face.
 “It was entirely my fault.
 I wasn’t paying attention.”

 “No, no. I insist that, to make up for it, you come relax over some dinner with me.
 My friend owns a place nearby, so whatcha say?
 It's the least I can do for nearly runnin’ ya over.”

 “All right, but on one condition,” she said with a laugh.
 “Tell me your name.”

 “Henry Lansky,” the gentleman said, tipping back his fedora.

 “Nice to meet you, Mr. Lansky.
 My name is Jennifer - Jennifer Parker.”